22 Things to Know Before Moving to Colorado Springs

 No matter where you are in town, you can see Pike's Peak.
 Every day, the ridges and shapes of its face become more familiar.
 Finally, after a few years, you'll find "America's Mountian" has become like the face of an old familiar friend.
 Since I've lived here, not a week has gone by that I don't look at it and get a warm fuzzy feeling inside.

 Rarely do cities have one giant mountain as the focal point of all visual guidance.
-Mount Fuji in Japan may be the best comparison that I know of.
+Mount Fuji in Japan may be the best comparison.
 It's a special thing that makes this city stand out from others.

 People post pictures of Pikes Peak on social media daily.
 Here is a photo I took a few months ago from Palmer Park.
 You can see Garden of the Gods on the right side of the image and downtown on the left.
 My phone is filled with pictures like this one.

-Colorado Springs has been voted as the second most popular place to live by Us News and World Report..
+Colorado Springs has been voted the third most popular place to live by US News and World Report.
 Even throughout the COVID pandemic, our real estate market dominated.
-Colorado Springs' popularity has taken off, and the housing market has been affected by the demand.
+Colorado Springs' popularity has taken off, and the demand has affected the housing market.

-Today, the median home price in Colorado Springs is $459,000.
-Home prices are finally starting to drop as inventory levels rise and home buyers struggle with high interest rates.
+Today, the median home price in Colorado Springs is $490,000.
+Home prices have held steady for the last two years as inventory levels rise and home buyers struggle with high-interest rates.

-If you're planning to buy a home in Colorado Springs, be sure to use a real estate agent who has been licensed for at least five years.
-Also, be aware that we currently have over 5,000 agents in our MLS and only sell about 1,000 homes per month.
+If you're planning to buy a home in Colorado Springs, be sure to use a licensed real estate agent for at least five years.
+We currently have over 6,000 agents in our MLS and only sell about 1,000 homes a month as a city.

 Many real estate agents only sell 3 to 4 homes per year.
-They may have a more challenging time getting you the home you want, based on a lack of experience.
-Be careful who you choose to hire as your Realtor.
+They may have a more challenging time getting you the home you want based on a lack of experience.
+Be careful who you hire as your realtor.

 You'll find that many of the "healthiest cities in America" articles include Colorado Springs.
 It's home to the Olympic Training Center.
 Our gyms are typically full of people who consistently exercise.
 Heath is an integral part of people's lives here, and it shows.

-I used to hike trails in exhaustion and watch guys much older than I was run right past us.
-Now, I'm one of those guys that run miles on the trails for hours at a time.
+I used to hike trails in exhaustion and watch guys much older than me run past us.
+Now, I'm one of those guys who run miles on the trails for hours at a time.
 I never expected that.
 I completely shattered my left foot in 2004 and was told that I would never run again.

 Colorado has inspired me to overcome that diagnosis.
 It was a gradual progression that has dramatically changed my life.
 I am forever grateful to this beautiful state for helping me gain control of my health.

-Many businesses offer military discounts and special incentives to active duty personnel throughout the year.
+Many businesses offer military discounts and special incentives to active duty personnel annually.
 As a result, you can feel the love for our military throughout the community.
 It's inspiring.

-Some of the best people that I have met since I've lived here have been military folks.
+Military folks have been some of the best people I have met since I've lived here.
 They are disciplined and intelligent.
-They also move a lot, so it makes the Springs feel more transient than most cities.
+They also move a lot, making the Springs more transient than most cities.

-If you look north of Downtown Colorado Springs, you'll notice new developments all the way up to Monument, CO.
-The land between Monument and Downtown is where most of the new development happens.
-There are a few unique communities down South that are thriving, like Broadmoor.
-But, for the most part, Northgate and Brairgate currently have the newest development.
+If you look north of Downtown Colorado Springs, you'll notice new developments up to Monument, CO.
+Most of the new growth happens between Monument and Downtown.
+A few unique communities down South are thriving, like Broadmoor.
+However, for the most part, Northgate and Brairgate currently have the newest developments.

 The most popular new home developments in Colorada Springs are in Briargate, Northgate, Falcon, and the Powers Corridor.
 The Academy D20 School District is in this area, as well.

 If you're moving from a large city like Denver, Los Angeles, or Chicago, you'll be surprised how little time you spend stuck in traffic here.
-Of course, a few hot spots around the city get worse in the morning, but rarely will you lose more than 5-10 minutes stuck in one place.
+Of course, a few hot spots around the city worsen in the morning, but you rarely lose more than 5-10 minutes stuck in one place.

 I have only been stuck in traffic a few times in the years that I've lived here.
 When the Air Force Academy holds its yearly graduation, the President of the U.S. comes to town, and our one major freeway is stopped for hours.
 Other than that, we rarely have traffic jams.